 The compact desktop DAC for the seasoned music lover

 Gift this superb affordable compact hi-res USB headphone amp that delivers specification and performance that punches well above its price tag.
 Through USB connection connect it to a head-fi system or pair it with active speakers using the 4.4 balanced output or RCA output for a desktop-fi system.
 The Zen DAC v2 features TrueBass that boosts bass to enhance lower frequencies without affecting the mid-range making it ideal for IEMs or open-back headphones.
 The balanced design is perfect for the analog stage.

+Available for $199.00 from iFi, Amazon and B&H.

 About iFi